jacobmarks/emoji-maker/README.md

 1. Add moderation to the emoji creation process using OpenAI moderation API.
 2. Prohibit names of people.
 Likely with LangChain function calling.
+3. Only activate operator when dataset name is "Emojis"